dvrpc/ipd/docs/index.md

 # 7. ACS estimates cleaning {#acs_estimates_cleaning}

-There is a specific output format for `ip-csv`, including column names, column order, flags for missing data, and census tracts with insufficient dat- This section ensures conformity with the output -
+There is a specific output format for `ipd.csv`, including column names, column order, flags for missing data, and census tracts with insufficient data.
+This section ensures conformity with the output formatting.

 Merge the percentage estimates, percentage MOEs, percentile, score, and class data frames into a single data frame called `ipd`.
 <br>